coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu.md

 ### 2. Install Binaries

-* Downloading binaries is often faster and more convenient.&#x20;
+* Downloading binaries is often faster and more convenient.
 * Building from source code can offer better compatibility and is more aligned with the spirit of FOSS (free open source software).

 <details>